JarneVdP/Bachelorproef/README.md

 >What?

-Code to control a robot which will take samples and store them by colour/ArucoId
+Code to control a robot which will take samples and store them by colour or Aruco Code/ID

 >What does it do?